balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * Option A: Re-request Copilot review:

 ```
-Agent: Re-run Copilot review for PR #<PR_NUMBER> focusing on the updated analyze_text changes.
+ Re-run Copilot review for PR #<PR_NUMBER> focusing on the updated analyze_text changes.
 ```

 * Option B: Submit an approving review (human):

 ```
-Agent: Submit a review for PR #<PR_NUMBER> with event APPROVE and body "Changes addressed; approving for merge."
+ Submit a review for PR #<PR_NUMBER> with event APPROVE and body "Changes addressed; approving for merge."
 ```

 Either action will call the appropriate MCP tool and update PR status.